zhekov90/Databases-Basics-MS-SQL/README.md

 # MS SQL January 2021
 This repository contains tasks resolved with MS SQL.
-The C# DB Module (May 2020 - Aug 2020) is part of the Software Engineer program at Software University, Bulgaria.
+The C# DB Module (January 2021 - April 2021) is part of the Software Engineer program at Software University, Bulgaria.

 # Topics:
 Database Introduction<br/>